 In a small skillet over Low heat, toast the star anise until fragrant, approximately 2-3 minutes.
 Place the star anise into a spice grinder and pulse until it’s a fine powder.
 Sift the powder into a small bowl and then set aside.
 (The larger bits can be discarded.)

 After the rice is finished cooking, remove the lid and stir the rice gently.
 Add the star anise powder and mix with the rice.
 Allow the rice to cool for 10 minutes.
 Divide the rice in half and place in separate bowls.

-Add vegetable oil into a 13×9 inch pan and use a paper towel to spread the oil and wipe up any excess.
-Sprinkle 2 Tbsp of the sesame seeds into the bottom of the pan.
+Add vegetable oil into a 13 by 9 inch pan and use a paper towel to spread the oil and wipe up any excess.
+Sprinkle 2 Tbsp roasted sesame seeds into the bottom of the pan.

 Take spoonfuls of the rice and place into the pan using up the first batch of rice.
 With your hands, spread and firmly press the rice into the pan.
 Add the filling and spread evenly over the rice.
-Add the second batch of rice as was done previously.
+Add the second batch of rice.
 Again, spread and press the rice, covering the mung bean filling.
 Sprinkle with the remaining sesame seeds.
 Allow to cool for 30 minutes.

-To serve, cut the cake into medium-sized pieces and enjoy!
+To serve, cut the sticky rice cake into medium-sized pieces and enjoy!